Butcher Joe Nangan: Ceremonial responsibilities

-Ethnomusicologist, Alice Moyle, has studied the nulu or nurlu form of the Kimberley people.
+Ethnomusicologist Alice Moyle has studied the nulu or nurlu form of the Kimberley people.
 The nulu is a dancing or corroboree song.
 It is primarily vocal and is accompanied with boomerang clapsticks.
 These songs are said to "found" in dreams and are communicated to those who "find" them by spirits.

 Nangan's Nulu ganany (series of songs) includes references to his mother's death and the spirits near her grave.
 As early as the 1920s, the spirit of Nangan's aunt endowed him with the marinji-rinji nulu and Mayata, the pelican being.
 She showed him the pelican headdress depicted in Nangan's drawings.
 He wore the headdress in the Mayata nulu (dance of the pelican), which he performed in the Broome area from the 1920s until 1985.

 Nangan's custodial responsibilities were broad.
 In addition to the territories he inherited from his mother and father, Nangan assumed responsibility for ensuring that law was also maintained in neighbouring territories as the populations dwindled through disease and massacre.
 This is evident in the breath of mythic content in Nangan's legacy.
 Many of the stories depicted are connected to the Jirkalli area on Dampier Downs station, but many others belong to or affect the Jukun, Yawuru and Karajarri people nearby.

 Works of art

 It is estimated that Nangan made several thousand artworks in his life.
 These include incised pearl shells and boab nuts, as well as hundreds of pencil and watercolour drawings.
 Nangan's style was figurative, making use of his knowledge of anatomy, tonal modelling, perspective and shadows to depict figures in motion through space.
 Nangan's use of figuration for traditional subject matter, though, is unusual.
 Whilst secular themes are frequently realistically rendered, Aboriginal artists often choose to use more traditional styles for such content.

-Nangan's drawings depict flora, fauna, spirit beings, mythological or historic events, but it is important to note that he rarely drew secular themes, almost exclusively depicting characters and narratives from the Dreaming.
+Nangan's drawings depict flora, fauna, spirit beings, mythological or historic events, but he rarely drew secular themes, almost exclusively depicting characters and narratives from the Dreaming.
 Nangan's depictions of traditional law and stories of his people are important records of Aboriginal life and legends.
 He recorded a vast amount of cultural knowledge, which he considered to be vital to an Aboriginal person's sense of identity, and was acutely aware of its rapid loss and the impact of this on individual wellbeing.
 He was also concerned that the loss would compromise the continuity of harmony between the natural and supernatural worlds.